 To prepare Southern fried catfish, begin by marinating catfish fillets in buttermilk for a minimum of one hour.
 This process serves to enhance the flavor and improve the texture of the fish.

 After marination, dredge the fillets in a mixture of seasoned cornmeal, which should include ingredients such as garlic powder, onion powder, black pepper, and optional additions like lemon pepper or Cajun seasoning.
+It is recommended to shake off any excess coating before placing the fillets on a baking sheet.

 For frying, select an oil with a high smoke point, such as canola or peanut oil.
 Heat the oil to approximately 350°F in a cast iron skillet or Dutch oven, as these cooking vessels provide even heat distribution.

 Once the oil has reached the appropriate temperature, carefully fry the catfish fillets for three to five minutes on each side, ensuring they are flipped only once during cooking.
+The goal is to achieve a consistent golden brown color.
+Serving the catfish hot will provide the best texture and flavor experience.

 Variations and Substitutions